First lesson learned: New Orleans is not the South. New Orleans is a different universe.

 Second lesson learned: When searching for mac-n-cheese in New Orleans, you want to look for "baked macaroni".

+Once that was established, I hit up Google and found that Verti Marte (1201 Royal Street, in the French Quarter) got several mentions.
 It was also on the list of must-eat places we were given by a New Orleanian we met in Seattle.
 When we asked around for word-on-the-street recommendations, we were directed to VooDoo BBQ, a New Orleans franchise.
 With addresses in hand, Noelle and I (joined by Erin and Nora, two of our fellow Seattle Works volunteers) found a taxi and the Great N'awlins Mac-n-Cheese Adventure was on.

 Our order: baked macaroni for five,